Skip to main content

 • Disclose the effective date of the underlying assumptions, which shall be the same date that management or those charged with governance, as appropriate, have taken responsibility for the final version of the compiled financial information.

-• For projections and pro forma, disclose the purpose for which it was prepared and presented.
+• For projections, disclose the purpose for which it was prepared and presented.

 • For pro forma, disclose the purpose for which it was prepared and presented, the assumed date of occurrence of the events or transactions, and that it was prepared by applying pro forma adjustments to the base financial information.